NativeScript/docs-v7/start/ns-setup-os-x.md

 ---
-title: NativeScript Advanced Setup—OS X
+title: NativeScript Advanced Setup—macOS
-description: Configure your OS X system to create, develop and build projects locally with NativeScript.
+description: Configure your macOS system to create, develop and build projects locally with NativeScript.
 position: 40
 publish: false
 slug: osx
 previous_url: /setup/ns-cli-setup/ns-setup-os-x
 ---

-# NativeScript Advanced Setup: OS X
+# NativeScript Advanced Setup: macOS

-This page contains a list of all system requirements needed to build and run NativeScript apps on OS X, as well as a guided walkthrough for getting these requirements in place.
-On OS X systems, you can use the NativeScript CLI to develop Android and iOS apps.
+This page contains a list of all system requirements needed to build and run NativeScript apps on macOS, as well as a guided walkthrough for getting these requirements in place.
+On macOS systems, you can use the NativeScript CLI to develop Android and iOS apps.

 * [System Requirements](#system-requirements)
 * [Advanced Setup Steps](#advanced-setup-steps)

 ## System Requirements

-* OS X Mavericks or later
+* macOS Mavericks or later
 * The latest stable official release of Node.js (LTS) [6.x](https://nodejs.org/dist/latest-v6.x/)
 * (Optional) Homebrew to simplify the installation of dependencies
 * For iOS development